 [00:30:49] MAKING SMALLWAR (2013)

-DR: And then SmallWaR was the next piece, that we saw at least, which kind of works in an interesting way in relation to BigmoutH because in some ways it continues that theme of working with found documents, but in other ways there are a lot more complex approaches to its visual content and the proliferation of characters that we see on stage.
+DR: And then SmallWaR was the next piece, that we saw at least, which kind of works in an interesting way in relation to BigmoutH because in some ways it continues that theme of working with found documents, but in other ways there is a lot more complex approach to its visual content, and the proliferation of characters that we see on stage.
 How did that come about?

 [00:34:12 to 00:35:55] ‘There Was a Boy’ from SmallWaR (2013)